saulpierotti/markdown_notebook/archive/bioinformatics_unibo/semester_1/AG/AG.md

 	* The sam file contains the sequence of reads, their genomic alignment coordinate, contig, mate read name
 	* samtools is used for working with sam files
 * Sequencers are actually high-performance PCs with Intel Xeon CPUs and 48 Gb of RAM!
+* The NGS platforms that are not portable are so because the optics cannot be miniaturized

 ## Ion torrent
 * There are many sequencing chips, with different throughputs